 Skills were acquired in metal-work, woodwork, mould-making and casting and a workshop set up to facilitate the development of larger exterior work.

-In 2018 a small 18th Century cottage was identified as a potentially sustainable, long term place to incorporate my work.
-The resulting practice experiment, ‘Ever Garden’ is planned to open to visitors from summer 2021.
+In 2018 a small 18th Century cottage was identified as a project/place to incorporate my work.
+The resulting practice experiment, ‘Ever Garden’ opened June 2021.